On phase change and latent heat models in metal additive manufacturing process simulation: Numerical results

 The following example simulates the scanning of a single track in a PBFAM process and was introduced in \cite{Gusarov2009} and has also been simulated elsewhere, see \cite{Hodge2014}.
 A schematic sketch of the setup is shown in Fig.~\ref{fig:single_track_scan_setup}.
 A volumetric heat source described by Eq.~\eqref{eq:mm_gusarov_laser_model} with effective power $W=\unit[30]{W}$ and size $R=\unit[0.06]{mm}$ is applied to the powder domain.

 The geometry consists of a cuboid of $0.6\times 0.2\times 0.2\, \unit{mm^3}$.
 The top layer of \unit[0.05]{mm} in $z$-direction is in powder form and rests on top of a solid substrate domain.
 The material is a 316L type steel with parameters summarized in Tab.~\ref{tab:hodge_params}.
 The whole domain is initialized at a fixed temperature $T_0=\unit[303]{K}$.
-All surfaces are insulating, only $x=\unit[0.6]{mm}$ has an essential boundary condition $\hat{T}=T_0=\unit[303]{K}$.
+All surfaces are insulating, only $x=\unit[0.6]{mm}$ is subject to an essential boundary condition $\hat{T}=T_0=\unit[303]{K}$.

 The laser beam center moves from an initial position at $x=-\unit[0.06]{mm}$ (one laser beam radius outside the domain) with a scanning speed of $v=\unitfrac[120]{mm}{s}$ in $x$-direction along the symmetry plane $y=0$.
 The powder layer is discretized by a regular hexahedral mesh with element size $h_0= \unit[0.0025]{mm}$, i.e. $n_\text{ele}^z=20$ elements across the powder layer height.
 In the substrate domain, a mesh with double element height in $z$-direction is applied.
 Moreover, an adaptive time stepping scheme is applied that halves the time step size if no convergence is achieved by the employed Newton-Raphson scheme (within a prescribed maximal number of iterations), and that doubles the step size again after four convergent time steps on the smaller step size level.
 As initial step size a value of $\Delta t^{(0)} = \unit[1]{\mu s}$ has been chosen, which has been verified to yield a sufficiently small time discretization error.